pollfish/docs/offerwall.md

 **Reward Settings**

 - Name of virtual reward shown on the wall
 - Exhange rate.
-How much of your currency does one USD ($) worth?
+How much of your currency worth one USD?

 **Logo**

-- You can upload your own logo that will be displayed on the top of the wall and give some sort of familiarity to the users
+- You can upload your own logo that will be displayed on the top of the wall

 **Theme**

-- You can customize the primary colour of the wall and the background.
+- You can customize the primary colours of the wall and the background.

 <h3>2.
-Customize Mediation Network settings</h3>
+Customize Mediation Network Settings</h3>

 In the Mediation Settings area on your Dashboard you can customize the type of surveys and from which providers, that will be displayed within the Offerwall